adambard/learnxinyminutes-docs/sql.html.markdown

        (10005,'Staff','1989-09-12','1996-09-12'),
        (10006,'Senior Engineer','1990-08-05','9999-01-01');

--- Select all rows and columns from the current database's employee table.
+-- Select all rows and columns from the current database's employees table.
-SELECT * FROM employee;
+SELECT * FROM employees;

--- Retrieve all rows from the employee table,
+-- Retrieve all rows from the employees table,
 -- but only the first_name and last_name columns.
 SELECT first_name,
-       last_name FROM employee;
+       last_name FROM employees;

 -- Same as above, but sorted (case-sensitive) by the last_name values.
 SELECT first_name,
-       last_name FROM employee ORDER BY last_name;
+       last_name FROM employees ORDER BY last_name;

--- Retrieve all employee columns, but just 4 rows, sorted by hire_date.
+-- Retrieve all employees columns, but just 4 rows, sorted by hire_date.
-SELECT * FROM employee ORDER BY hire_date OFFSET 0 ROWS FETCH NEXT 4 ROWS ONLY;
+SELECT * FROM employees ORDER BY hire_date OFFSET 0 ROWS FETCH NEXT 4 ROWS ONLY;

 -- While ORDER BY...
 OFFSET...
 FETCH... is ANSI compliant, and supported -- by database engines such as MariaDB, PostgreSQL, and Microsoft SQL Server, -- engines such as MySQL and SQLite do not support it.
 However, such engines -- often support a LIMIT clause:
-SELECT * FROM employee ORDER BY hire_date LIMIT 4;
+SELECT * FROM employees ORDER BY hire_date LIMIT 4;

 -- Alternatively, Microsoft SQL Server and Sybase support a TOP keyword.
-SELECT TOP 4 * FROM employee ORDER BY hire_date;
+SELECT TOP 4 * FROM employees ORDER BY hire_date;

--- Retrieve last_name column values from the employee -- table where the last_name value has the substring 'li'.
+-- Retrieve last_name column values from the employees -- table where the last_name value has the substring 'li'.
-SELECT last_name FROM employee WHERE last_name LIKE '%li%';
+SELECT last_name FROM employees WHERE last_name LIKE '%li%';

--- Retrieve all columns from the employee table where the last_name -- column starts with an 'S' and has exactly 5 characters after it.
+-- Retrieve all columns from the employees table where the last_name -- column starts with an 'S' and has exactly 5 characters after it.
-SELECT last_name FROM employee WHERE last_name LIKE 'S_____';
+SELECT last_name FROM employees WHERE last_name LIKE 'S_____';

 -- Select title values from the title table but don't show duplicates.
 SELECT DISTINCT title FROM title;

--- Show the number of rows in the employee table.
+-- Show the number of rows in the employees table.
-SELECT COUNT(*) FROM employee;
+SELECT COUNT(*) FROM employees;

--- Show the number of rows in the employee table that -- have 'li' as a substring of the last_name value.
+-- Show the number of rows in the employees table that -- have 'li' as a substring of the last_name value.
-SELECT COUNT(*) FROM employee WHERE last_name LIKE '%li%';
+SELECT COUNT(*) FROM employees WHERE last_name LIKE '%li%';

 -- A JOIN of information from multiple tables: the titles table shows -- who had what job titles, by their employee numbers, from what -- date to what date.
-Retrieve this information, but instead of the -- employee number, use the employee number as a cross-reference to -- the employees table to get each employee's first and last name -- instead.
-(And only get 10 rows.)
+Retrieve this information, but instead of the -- employee number, use the employee number as a cross-reference to -- the employee table to get each employee's first and last name -- instead.
 SELECT employees.first_name, employees.last_name,
-       titles.title, titles.from_date, titles.to_date
+       title.title, title.from_date, title.to_date
-FROM titles INNER JOIN employees ON
+FROM title INNER JOIN employees ON
-       employees.emp_no = titles.emp_no LIMIT 10;
+       employees.emp_no = title.emp_no;

 -- List all the tables in all the databases.
 Implementations typically provide -- their own shortcut command to do this with the database currently in use.